 - Effect on wakefulness in pathological conditions that affect sleep

 - Effect on fat storage by inducing the oxidation of fatty acids and glucose

 - Atherosclerosis

 No human trials have been conducted on SR9009 so far, so researchers have more to learn.
 Preliminary research has found significant potential in such areas as regulating the circadian rhythm.

 Potential Benefits of Cardarine

-Cardarine has shown the ability to facilitate energy production and fatty acid metabolism during exercise.
-This makes it a potential candidate for treating metabolism-related conditions such as diabetes and obesity.
-Researchers are looking into the potential of GW501516 in other areas, such as:
+Cardarine has shown the ability to facilitate energy production and fatty acid metabolism during exercise .
+This makes it a potential candidate for treating metabolism-related conditions such as diabetes and obesity .
+Researchers are looking into the potential of GW501516 in other areas including the effects on: